bondress/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete contains a script to delete the file betty from /tmp/my_first_directory/

 9-firstdirdeletion contains a script to delete the my_first_directory that is in the /tmp directory

+10-back contains a script to change the working directory to the previous one.